SKH-TMS/TeamCreation-ProjectCreation-Many2Many/README.md

 - projects collection
 - teams collection

+Moreover, members in teams collection is object-of-array type is used.
+But it should be array.
+This will also imroved in version 1.

 # Version 1

 ## Changes

-1. Removed the teamLeader as object now teamLeader is a String type and stores the userID of the TeamLeader as an arry.
+1. Removed the teamLeader as object now teamLeader is a Array type and stores the userID of the TeamLeader as an arry.
-2. Removed the members as array of objects now it is an array of string. now it only stores string values i.e User-ID of the members.
+2. Removed the members as array-of-objects now it is an array of string. now it only stores string values i.e User-ID of the members.

 ## Work